Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/misc-program/github-workflows.typ

 #align(center)[*53D_OverUnder/.github/workflows/pros-build.yml*]
 #raw(block: true, lang: "yml", read("./github-workflows/pros-build.yml"))

-When the workflow succeeds, we get a message in our discord that looks like this:
+When the workflow succeeds, we get a message in our Discord that looks like this:

 #image("./github-workflows/pros-build-test.png")